 My festive period was really special this year.
 We spent Christmas day with the whole family, which for me is exactly what my Christmas should be.
 Mrs W and I topped it off with a trip to Venice as part of her birthday surprise, which apart from me getting food poisoning was an amazing experience.

-Overall 2016 was the best year of my sobriety, to the incredible people around me, I thank you all from the bottom of my heart.
-My next blog is going to be my goals and ambitions for 2017 – there’s a first for everything!
+Overall last year was quite possibly the best year of my sobriety, to the incredible people around me, I thank you all from the bottom of my heart.